The Vitamin Sea Project

 Who delivers the sessions?

-Sessions are facilitated by our staff, trustees and our amazing delivery partners around the UK.
-These are often established SUP schools or outdoor activity providers, many of whom generously volunteer their time and resources.
-We are very proud and grateful to our network, and in particular to the Water Skills Academy who have supported us in getting this project off the ground.
+Sessions are facilitated by our staff, trustees, volunteers and delivery partners around the UK.
+These are often established SUP or snorkel schools or outdoor activity providers, many of whom generously volunteer their time and resources.
+We believe that collaboration, especially within communities, is so important, and partner with other community groups and charities or organisations in each region we operate in.

 What happens in the sessions?

 We want our beneficiaries to be given the opportunity to experience the water in a way that is individually beneficial.
 We never tell anyone how they should feel there, but rather give them the tools to reflect themselves on how if feels to be in blue spaces.
 During our sessions we provide educational discussions and workshops about the specific waterway or patch of ocean they are experiencing, and the global ocean ecosystems at large.
-We sew the seeds for ocean advocacy.
+We work with the pillars of Ocean Literacy, and sew the seeds for ocean advocacy.

 What happens after the sessions?